grosjo/tomboy-reborn/README.md

 This project intends to provide a "drop-in", straightforward replacement of deprecated , but extremely usefull Gnome Tomboy

-This effort came after reviewing existing efforts (tomboy-ng, QOwnNotes, ..), but all lacking teh basic features of legacy Tomboy : Simplicity, security and network synchornisation.
+This effort came after reviewing existing efforts (tomboy-ng, QOwnNotes, ..), but all lacking the basic features of legacy Tomboy : Simplicity, security and network synchronisation.

-This is a fork from tomboy-ng, after obvious mis-alignement of users need and software objectives
+This is a fork from tomboy-ng, after obvious mis-alignement of users need and software objectives with tomboy-ng author.

 Prerequisites